lightninglabs/lightning-dev-site/guides/javascript-grpc.md

 The `rpc.proto` file is [located in the `lnrpc` directory of the `lnd` sources](https://github.com/lightningnetwork/lnd/blob/master/lnrpc/rpc.proto).

-In order to allow the auto code generated to compile the protos successfully, you'll need to comment out the following line:
+In order for the auto-generated code to compile successfully, you'll need to comment out the following line:
 ```
 //import "google/api/annotations.proto";
 ```